Introduced in the base game

 - You Are Better Than You Think You Are: In his story in the expansion, he reveals to Kanbei that he suffers from an inferiority complex, and that the reason he can come up with a good strategy is because his father was around, giving him a form of confidence.

 - Voiced by: Ryota Takeuchi (Japanese), Ian Moore (English 2015 Anime)

 Real name Kagetsuna Katakura, he is a chief retainer of the Date clan, being the Number Two of Masamune.

 Fights with an arm-mounted buckler storing a serrated sword, as well as throwing daggers and a pistol.
-His elements of choice are Fire and Lightning.

 - Battle Butler: To Masamune.